 Production meeting agendas are key before any shoot as it makes sure we are as organised as possible before trying to film so that our footage turns out the best way.

 Before doing our shoot we had to complete a risk assessment to identify potential risks that could occur whilst we are out filming.
 For example we recognised that we need a lifeguard if we wish to use a pool for filming.
 We all signed the document so that our teacher knows we are aware of the risks and can allow us to go ahead with filming.

-Here we created a moodboard for the star of our song.
-We actually decided to use a different artists, Bru C, who produces similar music to our chosen song as our artists is not very well known and therefore we struggled to find enough media coverage surrounding her to make a moodboard.
+Here we created a mood board for the star of our song.
+We actually decided to use a different artists, Bru C, who produces similar music to our chosen song as our artists is not very well known and therefore we struggled to find enough media coverage surrounding her to make a mood board.
 By using a different artist we were able to understand the task more and create a better image surrounding how a star is portrayed in the media.

 This task helps us think about how we want our star to be portrayed in the video which can be very much determined by use of mise en scene.
 Looking at how we describe this well known artist simply from his social medias and media coverage can help us see how we need to portray our star to get the desired look across to our audience.
 For example we picked up that Bru C was cheeky and fun just from looking at this colourful outfits and poses and facial expressions in his photos.
 The audience should also be able to identify the genre of music from the cinematography in the music video as well as the mise en scene chosen for the star image.
 Editing techniques such as pace of edit can also completely change the appearance of a music video and have an affect on the aimed genre.

 In order to use our chosen song, Low Down, we had to ask permission from the artist.

 Here is a screenshot of Lani asking permission from Erin Venbee, the artist, if we can use her song in our music video for educational purposes.
 This is important to avoid copyright and the chances of being charged for using this song without permission.